 Peerspectives is a training program for early career scientists in biomedical fields.
 Using this program as a vehicle, we aim to train early career researchers to better understand the scientific peer review process and its integration into larger scientific publishing structures.
 Equipped with this knowledge, we hope successful participants can become better peer reviewers and improve their own manuscript writing.

 You are here:

 About the program

-To evaluate whether the completion of this program within the ongoing doctoral studies framework has an effect on the quality of peer-review among motivated doctoral students, we will run a confirmatory study with pre- and post-assessments is currently underway (protocol will be posted here: https://osf.io/wyegc/).
+To evaluate whether the completion of this program within the ongoing doctoral studies framework has an effect on the quality of peer-review among motivated doctoral students, a confirmatory study with pre- and post-assessments is currently underway (protocol will be posted here: https://osf.io/wyegc/).

-If you have questions, please write us an E-mail: hds-phd(at)charite.de
+If you have questions, please contact us using the contact form.